youonlytrackonce/Simple-CenterNet/README.md

 # Simple-CenterNet

 I re-implemented CenterNet([Object as Points](https://arxiv.org/abs/1904.07850)) using PyTorch.

+I was hard to use Deformable Convolution(DCN) to implement CenterNet.
+So, I implemented [DCN](https://github.com/developer0hye/Simple-PyTorch-Deformable-Convolution-v2) using only PyTorch's class and function.

 You don't need to bulid some cpp code to use Deformable Convolution used in CenterNet.

 ## Performance